-Our team is out on the water and reporting as they go.
-Check here for the most recent updates.
+Our team is out on the water and reporting as they go, providing cruisers with the most recent updates.

 On-The-Water Cruising Updates for 2017

 (This list will be ongoing and added as reports come in.
-The most recent update will be at the top.)
+The most recent update will be at the top of each location.)

 - Café at Hope Bay